|Vents contain an O-ring on the valve screw for a positive seal. The

 the threads.
 This leads to wood rot and/or water under the

 glass.
-The shoulder on the plastic vents prevents this.
+The shoulder on the plastic vents allows a good seal and

 |WHAT HAPPENED TO THE BRASS VENTS?